john-itcsolutions/cheirrs/README.md

      When you see everything 'green', you may continue.

-     If you installed "kubernetes-core", add a kubernetes-worker unit:
+     If you installed "kubernetes-core", add a (second) kubernetes-worker unit:

 `juju add-unit kubernetes-worker`